How we handle cancellations (including cease of service and moving to a new provider) and downgrades to non-subscription accounts.

 - A posted cheque can be accepted in exceptional circumstances.
 When sending a cheque, the username must be written clearly on the reverse, and this should be sent by recorded delivery to Plusnet, The Balance, 2 Pinfold St. Sheffield, S1 2GU.

-- At the point where a MAC Key is issued, the customer is informed of any fees outstanding and notified of the need to settle these.
+- Where a customer cancels their service, the customer is informed of any fees outstanding and notified of the need to settle these.

 - If not collected at the time of the cancellation request, all outstanding payments remain due.
 We will pursue unpaid debts via an external debt-collection agency, and will write to the registered account address before doing this.
 If we have to pass on the debt an additional administration fee will also be applied to the outstanding sum.